 READ: Testimony Of Fiona Hill, Ex-White House Russia Policy Official

-House investigators have released the deposition of Fiona Hill, who until earlier this year served as the top Russia policy specialist on the national security council.
+House investigators have released the deposition of Fiona Hill, who until earlier this year served as the top Russia policy specialist on the National Security Council.

 Hill was said to have told investigators that she registered concerns about President Trump's policy to pressure the government of Ukraine in exchange for commitments to launch investigations that might help him in the 2020 election.